Congratulations on your engagement!

 The florist may come in one hour before your wedding.

 Pew decorations/flowers are NOT permitted because the new pews by their design do not offer a way to attach anything to them.

-Please note: Any decorations, banners or flowers in place for the liturgical seasons may not be moved or adjusted in any way.
-For example, we will not take down our Christmas trees for a wedding on December 27.
-Don’t laugh—a couple once asked if we would!
+Please note: that any decorations, banners or flowers in place for the liturgical seasons may NOT be moved or adjusted in any way.
+For example, we will not take down our Christmas trees for a wedding on December 27th.

 4. Photographs and Video